-An issue of Swiss Franc Bonds of the International Bank for Reconstruction and Development (World Bank) is planned for public offering in Switzerland on January 18, 1974 by a syndicate of leading Swiss banks.
-The banks will offer SwF 100 million (approximately US$29.6 million equivalent) of 7% 15-year bonds.
+An issue of Swiss Franc Bonds of the International Bank for Reconstruction and Development (World Bank) is planned for public offering in Switzerland on June 22, 1976 by a syndicate of leading Swiss banks.
+The banks will offer SwF 100 million (approximately US $39.94 million equivalent) of 6 ½ % 15-year bonds.
 The bonds will be issued at par.
-The underwriting group is managed by the Swiss Credit Bank, with the Union Bank of Switzerland and the Swiss Bank Corporation as co-managers.
+The underwriting group is managed by the Swiss Bank Corporation with the Swiss Credit Bank and the Union Bank of Switzerland as co-managers.

-The new issue, to be known as the Emprunt en Francs Suisses 7% 1974-89, (7% Swiss Franc Bonds of 1974, due 1989), will be dated February 1, 1974 and will mature not later than February 1, 1989.
-In each of the years 1985 to 1988, up to SwF 20 million nominal amount of the bonds are scheduled to be repurchased in the market, but only to the extent that the bonds can be repurchased at or below par during the 60-day period preceding the coupon date.
-On and after February 1, 1984 the World Bank may redeem the entire issue at par on any interest payment date on three months’ notice.
-Interest will be payable annually on February 1, with the first payment due on February 1, 1975.
-The issue will be listed on the stock exchanges at Zurich, Basle, Geneva, Berne and Lausanne.
+The new issue, to be known as the Emprunt en Francs Suisses 6 ½ % 1976-1991 (6 ½% Swiss Franc Bonds of 1976, due 1991), will be dated July 9, 1976, and will mature not later than July 9, 1991.
+To the extent that bonds can be repurchased at or below par during the 60-day period preceding the coupon date, bonds are scheduled to be repurchased in the market in the nominal amounts of SwF 5 million per annum in the years 1982 to 1987 and SwF 10 million per annum in the years 1988 to 1990.
+On and after July 9, 1986, the World Bank may redeem the entire issue at par on any interest payment date on three months 1 notice.
+Interest will be payable annually on July 9, with the first payment due on July 9, 1977.
+The issue will be listed on the stock exchanges at Basle, Zurich, Geneva, Bern and Lausanne.

-This will be the twentieth public issue of the World Bank in Switzerland and will bring the total amount of public issues placed in Switzerland by the World Bank to SwF 1,545 million.
-In addition, there have been nine private placements totaling SwF 1,212 million.
+This will be the twenty-second public issue of the World Bank in Switzerland and will bring the total amount of public issues placed in Switzerland by the World Bank to SwF 1,745 million.
+Following the full repayment of 10 issues, the principal amount of its outstanding 11 public issues, including the current issue, totals SwF 1,059 million.